EricBorba/StorageFailurePredictor/README.md

 ### Utils

-This notebook provides a detailed analysis of system reliability metrics using Reliability Block Diagram (RBD) analysis and approximation of delay distributions for GekkoFS using phase-type distributions.
+This notebook offers utility functions to assist in calculating system reliability metrics using Reliability Block Diagram (RBD) analysis and in approximating delay distributions with phase-type distributions.

 **Content**: